zevuxo1/Write-Ups/htb/cicada-season6.md

         SMB         10.10.11.35     445    CICADA-DC        [-] cicada.htb\emily.oscars:Cicada$M6Corpb*@Lp#nZp!8 STATUS_LOGON_FAILURE

 Now i had a username to go with the Password, Dev and michael.wrightson
 tho i couldnt login to smb for whatever reason with the creds, i was stuck here for a while
 then finally i decided to try out the creds with ldap, and they worked!

 now i could of used LdapSearch but that would take a while to parse through and check out the data so i just used ldapdomaindump
 **ldapdomaindump $ip  -u "cicada.htb\michael.wrightson" -p 'Cicada$M6Corpb\*@Lp#nZp!8'**

 from this it gave me a bunch of data, but i focused on the domain_users.html file which i hosted with python to view
 ![image](https://github.com/user-attachments/assets/681402cc-012e-4276-a140-e114888b65bf)

-and this gave me the password for the user "emily.carlos"
+and this gave me the password for the user "david.orelious"

+        david.orelious : aRt$Lp#7t*VQ!3
+these credentials worked with smb finally and allowed me to access the DEV share

+inside the DEV share i found 1 file "Backup_script.ps1", inside this it had plaintext credentials

         emily.carlos : Q!3@Lp#M6b*7t*Vt
+more fkn checks, smh
+but finally i got that sexy p3wned on crackmapexec for winrm

+so i finally got a shell using evil-winrm
+**evil-winrm -i $ip -u emily.carlos -p 'Q!3@Lp#M6b*7t*Vt'